ErpNetDocs/webclient/introduction/how-to/period-expresions.md

 ### Custom time periods

 You can set custom time periods to fit the results of a table into a specific timeframe.
-This is achieved by adding "**..**" between two period expressions.
+This is achieved by adding "**..**" between two period expressions or fixed dates.

-For instance, "**(feb)..(today)**" represents the entire time period spanning from the month of February up until and including the current date.
+For instance, "**(feb)..(today)**" represents the entire time period spanning from the beginning of February up until and including the current date.

 Similarly, "**(yesterday)..+2d**" starts from yesterday and includes the two dates following the current date.